Fatimah Khatun

 Fatima Khatun (Fatma Hatun, فاطمة خاتون; فاطمه خاتون; died September 1147) was a Seljuk princess, daughter of sultan Muhammad I Tapar, sister of sultan Ghiyath ad-Din Mas'ud and principal wife of Abbasid caliph al-Muqtafi.

 Fatima's mother was Nistandar Jahan also known ad Sarjahan Khatun.
 Sultan Ghiyath ad-Din Mas'ud was her full-brother.
 After Muhammad's death in 1118, Mengubars, the governor of Iraq, married her mother.

 Fatima married caliph al-Muqtafi in March–April 1137.
 Her dowry was one hundred thousand dinars.
 The caliph's vizier, Ali ibn Tirad al-Zaynabi, acted as the representative for the acceptance of the marriage contract, while Kamal al-Din al-Darkazini served as the sultan's agent.
-In 1140, her brother married the caliph's daughter Sayyida Zubayda.
+In 1140, her brother married the caliph's daughter Sayyida Zubayda.Her dowry was one hundred thousand dinars.
+The wedding procession was delayed for five years because of her young age.
+However, the marriage was never consummated because of Mas'ud's ultimate death.

 According to Ibn-al Jawzi, Fatima could read and write.